2023 (Q2) Chase Freedom Flex 5% Bonus Categories – Dates, Activation, & More

 Technically, the bonus is 4% cash back since you already earn 1% cash back per purchase.
 Either way, it adds up to 5%.

-The current category is grocery stores and select streaming services.
-It ends September 30, 2021.
+The current category is Amazon and Lowes.
+It ends June 30, 2023.

 The statement posting date.
 For example, you will not receive bonus points if you make a purchase on the last date of a quarter and it posts the next quarter.